 - Length of the hiring process

 The length of the hiring process has an immense cost to the business.
 From job opening to an accepted offer, the average hiring time lasts 10-12 weeks.
-During this entire period, the job role is still unfulfilled, leading to a whole host of different costs as mentioned above.
+During this entire period, the job role is still unfulfilled, leading to a whole host of different costs, as mentioned above.

 Importance of tracking recruitment costs

-It pays to track your previous years’ recruitment spending and activity to make accurate predictions on the budget needed for future year’s recruitment process.
+It pays to track your previous years’ recruitment spending and activity to make accurate predictions on the budget needed for the future year's recruitment process.
 Monitoring the headcount and budget is also critical for identifying and determining any major changes needed to improve the recruitment process and reduce unnecessary costs.

 Calculate your cost per hire